roncterry/vbmcctl/README.md

 Value | Description
 ------------ | -------------
-VM Name |  (name of the VM in Libvirt)
+VM Name |  name of the VM in Libvirt
+Host BMC IP |  IP address on the host the BMC listens on: Default=127.0.0.1
+            |  This addres can contain a CIDR mask or not: i.e. 192.168.100.101/24 or 192.168.100.101
+            |  If no CIDR mask is specified it will first try to determine the CIDR mask of the VIRTUAL_BMC_NETWORK.
+If it can't determine one it will use the CIDR mask of /24
-Host BMC IP |  (IP address on the host the BMC listens on: Default=127.0.0.1) BMC Port | (port the BMC will listed on: Default=623) BMC Username |  (username to log in to the BMC as: Default=admin) BMC Password |  (password for the BMC user: Default=password) Libvirt URI |  (Libvirt URI of the Libvirt server running the VM: Default: qemu:///system)
+BMC Port | port the BMC will listed on: Default=623 BMC Username |  username to log in to the BMC as: Default=admin BMC Password |  password for the BMC user: Default=password Libvirt URI |  Libvirt URI of the Libvirt server running the VM: Default: qemu:///system

 ***Example 1:*** (with 2 BMC devices)